 In very short order, we were enjoying a simple and satisfying meal!
 While this recipe clearly features basic ingredients as you can see—olive oil, onion, garlic, and tomato sauce—when combined with the pasta and topped with cheese, it makes for a terrific dish.
 Heidi (Adventures of a Gluten-Free Mom) even made one version without cheese and her family was still quite happy.
 She says she’ll add a few chopped greens to her non-dairy version next time.
 I agree with Heidi; some greens would work very nicely with these flavors.
 I could even manage to incorporate some baby spinach in this dish without Mr. GFE noticing.
 When zucchini is in season, some chopped zucchini would also be a great addition.
 An alternate non-dairy topping like toasted bread crumbs or almond flour would work well, too.

 Although I did not get to make the other recipes that were shared, Elizabeth has graciously allowed me to share any of the other recipes from the excerpt of her book.
-I have selected the Powdered Sugar Doughnut Muffins recipe to share.
+As I stated, I have selected the gluten-free Powdered Sugar Donut Muffins recipe to share.
 I think I see a grain-free, dairy-free, refined sugar-free version of these in my future!
 Maybe even for my upcoming March Muffin Madness week at the end of the month.
 (Yes, while you’re all watching basketball games, I’ll be baking all kinds of muffins!
 Of course, I’ll share with you.
 You can enjoy a muffin while you’re watching the game!
 Double March Madness, huh?)

 Last, if the pizza piqued your interest be sure to visit Sarah (Celiac in the City) for her review.
 Oh, and she made Elizabeth’s Powdered Sugar Doughnut Muffins, too.
 And if you’d like the recipe for the No Rise Pizza Crust and Roasted Tomato Pizza, just head over to the Diabetic Foodie’s site.